flag Canada Canada: Tax System

 Method of Calculation, Declaration and Settlement

-Sales tax in Canada is imposed on the purchaser of taxable supplies of business property and services made in Canada, and on imports of goods into Canada, with an obligation on the vendor to collect.
+Sales tax is imposed on the purchaser of taxable supplies of business property and services made in Canada, and on imports of goods into the country, with an obligation on the vendor to collect.
 All suppliers of taxable goods or services in Canada must register, except for suppliers who have under CAD 30,000 in annual worldwide taxable sales, non-residents who do not carry out business, and suppliers engaged only in the sale of non-business real estate.
 Returns are to be filed monthly (if annual turnover exceeds CAD 6 million), quarterly (if annual turnover is between CAD 1.5 million and CAD 6 million) and annually (if annual turnover is below CAD 1.5 million).
 Registrants must also file their tax returns electronically if their annual turnover is greater than CAD 1.5 million.
 In the states applying the HST (New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island), there is no need to register separately for GST and HST as both taxes are accounted for under one tax return and are jointly administered by the CRA.

 Other Consumption Taxes